CodingGarden/seedling-school-01-frontend-project/README.md

   * Demonstrate your ability to use and manipulate data from a 3rd party web API
   * Demonstrate your ability to handle errors gracefully
   * Demonstrate your ability to traverse and manipulate the DOM (Document Object Model) with Vanilla JS (No frameworks like Vue or libraries like jQuery)
+    * Demonstrate your ability to select elements in the DOM
+    * Demonstrate your ability to modify elements in the DOM
+    * Demonstrate your ability to add elements to the DOM
 * CSS
-  * Demonstrate your ability to use a CSS Framework (Like Bootstrap or Bulma) to create responsive and adaptive layouts
+  * Demonstrate your ability to use a CSS Framework (see a list of CSS Frameworks [here](./CSS_FRAMEWORKS.md)) to create responsive and adaptive layouts

 ## What you will build